hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

   Data remains the primary source; event and element are additional helpers inside the evaluation context.

 - One way effect
-  The result value of the expression is ignored by Nablla.
+  The result value of the expression is ignored by Sercrod.
   What matters is the side effect (for example updating flags such as focus.name, calling helper functions, and so on).

 - Coexistence with other bindings